maitrikjpatel/DevNotes/JS.md

 		snoopy.bark();
 		buddy.bark();

-####DRY Penguins - Inheritance
+#### DRY Penguins - Inheritance

 - In object-oriented programming, inheritance allows one class to see and use the methods and properties of another class.
 You can think of it as a child being able to use his or her parent's money because the child inherits the money.

-- We will learn more about inheritance as we continue this lesson, but for now let's just refresh our memories about how classes and objects work.
+- We will learn more about inheritance as we continue this lesson, but for now let's just refresh our memories about how classes and objec

-- #####Prototype chain
+- **Prototype chain**

 	- If JavaScript encounters something it can't find in the current class's methods or properties, it looks up the prototype chain to see if it's defined in a class that it inherits from.
 This keeps going upwards until it stops all the way at the top: the mighty Object.prototype (more on this later).